-Many of you use our Fizzie Bath Powder to create amazing bath bombs.
-And why not, it already has lux/bulk-fizzie-bath-powderurious oils and leaves bath water feeling silky.
-You can try this recipe as written, or use our batch calculator to adjust the ratios and customize your own recipe.
+Many of you use our Fizzie Bath Powder to create amazing fizzing bath products.
+Why not use this ready to go powder to make beautiful bath bombs.
+Our fizzy powder already contains some luxurious oils and leaves bath water feeling silky.
+You can try this recipe as is, or use our batch calculator to adjust the ratios and customize your own recipe.
 You can find the calculator here.

 What I Used

-For this recipe I used our Fizzie Bath Powder because it is a great base to start off with for a bath bomb.
+For this recipe I used our Fizzie Bath Powder because it is a great base to start off with.
 I added half a percent of Lathanol Powder because it creates a nice luxurious foam without being too harsh on the skin.
 Adding Poly 80 is optional, however I like including it because it lessens the chance of a tub ring (ring of oil or colorant left behind after the water is drained).
 Finally, I then added Shea Butter to add extra moisturizing properties to an already luxurious soak.

-- Measure out the Fizzie Bath powder and lathanol into a large bowl.
+- First, measure out the fizzy bath powder and lathanol into a large bowl.

 - Mix well and make sure all lumps are gone